Hokkaidō-Iryōdaigaku Station

 Hokkaidō-Iryōdaigaku Station (北海道医療大学駅, Hokkaidō-Iryōdaigaku-eki) is a railway station on the Sasshō Line in Tōbetsu, Hokkaidō, Japan, operated by the Hokkaido Railway Company (JR Hokkaido).
 The station is numbered G14 and serves the Tōbetsu Campus of the Health Sciences University of Hokkaido (HSUH).
-Since the closure of the railway between Shin-Totsukawa and this station on May 7, 2020, it has been the northern terminus of the line.
+Since the closure of the non-electrified portion of the railway between Shin-Totsukawa and this station on May 7, 2020, it has been the northern terminus of the line.

-Lines
+Description

 Hokkaidō-Iryōdaigaku Station is served by the Sasshō Line (Gakuen Toshi Line) from Sapporo.

 Station layout

 The station has two staggered side platforms serving two tracks.
 Both platforms can serve 6-car electrified trains.
 Platform 1 is the only track connected to the non-electrified single-track former section of the line towards Shin-Totsukawa; Platform 2 is a bay platform opened on 1 December 1995, serving the electrified line towards Sapporo.
 After the closure of the non-electrified section, both platforms serve trains towards Sapporo.
 The station has automated ticket machines and Kitaca card readers (not equipped with regular ticket gates).
 An overpass directly connects the HSUH to the station.
 The station is unattended and managed from Tōbetsu.